The Department of Economics at EMU offers majors and minors in economics with diversified areas of specialization. Economics Department offers:

 - Bachelors of Arts (BA) in Economics;

-- Bachelor of Science (BS) in Quantitative Economics, a STEM program starting in Fall 2020, programs at the undergraduate level.
+- Bachelor of Science (BS) in Quantitative Economics, a STEM program starting in Fall 2020

 - Bachelor of Business Administration (BBA) in Economics and International Business-Economics in collaboration with the College of Business.